 Do Batteries In Parallel Drain Equally?

 Ideally, yes.
 As long as the batteries have the same capacity and resistance, then they will drain at the same rates.
 If two batteries of unequal capacities are joined in parallel, they will seem to drain at the same rate, but in reality, the smaller one is draining more quickly and the larger one is recharging at an unregulated rate to compensate.
-This can damage both batteries and lead to a loss of overall capacity.

 And really, if you are running very high currents and/or operating the batteries at or near their absolute maximum limits, then everything becomes important to make them even, neat, and symmetrical.
 Remember, energy will always take the path of least resistance.
 Even if your connections are the same quality and your batteries are 100% balanced, if the length of your power cables is substantially different, it will cause one side to take on more than its fair share of the load.